endlesspint8/endlesspint8.github.io/testing/2017-05-12-beer-introductions-3.md

 ## Start Broad, Go Narrow

-Having created a dictionary of beer styles and respective parts of speech and filtered out nouns and adjectives to the exclusion of all other terms I attempted some approaches to mixed success.
+Having created a dictionary of beer styles and respective parts of speech, filtering on nouns and adjectives to the exclusion of all other terms, I attempted several approaches to mixed success.
 There was bag of words, bigrams, and term frequency.
 The results were for the most part unsatisfying in the sense that no simple function/approach provided me with a quick and dirty solution.
 I am nothing if not lazy.
 I harnessed this laziness in an effort to come up with a creative solution.
 Ultimately I decided on a naïve approach.

-Identified all nouns or verbs that appeared in at least 10 styles.
-I did a human review of worthless labels and tossed those out.
-With the remaining data I….
-Technically naïve but colored with subject matter expertise (hey mom!).

-This exercise turned into a two-pronged approach, one for the beer categories and the second for the underlying styles.
-Have you identified the most current and relevant nouns and adjectives to a compilation of algorithms and human sifting I don't realize the terms and group them according to what they described.
-I settled on what is presented in the table along the horizontal axis.
-Using this breakdown and grouping of descriptors should make it more manageable to search for a future of choice.
-The table could've been extended to the hundred plus beer styles that would've been unwieldy, besides the flavor we all had already firmly entrenched itself in my consciousness.
+The exercise turned into a two-pronged approach, one for the beer categories and the second for the underlying styles.
+Having identified the most common and relevant nouns and adjectives through a combination of algorithms and human sifting I then categorized the terms and grouped them according to the object they described.
+I settled on what is presented in the table below along the horizontal axis.
+Using this breakdown and grouping of descriptors should make it more manageable to search for a feature of choice.
+The table could've been extended to the 100+ beer styles but that would've been unwieldy, besides the flavor wheel had already firmly entrenched itself in my consciousness.

-Using yet again the combination of computer and human approaches I narrowed the terms to the following for description categories, in increasing order of specificity or nesting: taste, flavor, appearance and chemical compound, followed finally by the respective beer style matching all of the relevant criteria.

-The resulting flavor wheel can be used into primary ways: from the center out and from the outside in.
-The former provides an opportunity to ask yourself which among the several choices you prefer and a step further until arriving at a style.
-The latter approach allows you to dig into the beer style characteristics and see what styles are adjacent at each step of the way.
-A few things are missing which could've made this a bit more user-friendly, such as your category specific colors and of course labels for the terms and beer styles, especially if you're using this in the hair of the dog moment, but I think he gets the message across and serves to further our understanding of beers.

 <!-- img src="/gallery/2017/beer-prplxd/bertifier_Matrix (3).svg" width="800"-->